Shopify/quilt/packages/react-graphql/README.md

 Another problem with the `Query` component is that it does not work well when trying to preload GraphQL data for another page that is in a different JavaScript bundle.
 Because the `query` must be provided directly, there is no easy way to keep it from "leaking" into unrelated bundles.

 The `createAsyncQueryComponent` function is an equally strong-typed alternative to `Query` that supports asynchronously-loading GraphQL queries.
-The resulting component also exposes useful `Preload`, `Prefetch`, and `KeepFresh` components built from the query.
+The resulting component also exposes useful `usePreload`, `usePrefetch`, and `useKeepFresh` hooks built from the query, as well as shortcut `Preload`, `Prefetch`, and `KeepFresh` components.
 Best of all, it uses [`@shopify/react-async`](https://github.com/Shopify/quilt/tree/master/packages/react-async) under the hood, so you get the same server rendering benefits described in that package.

 This function takes an options object with a `load` property that returns a promise for a GraphQL query: